LordAshes/TaleSpire-BeyondLinkViaChrome/README.md

 ## Limitations

 1. The tab with the D&D Beyond character must remain open in Chrome in order to get updates.

 2. The Short Rest dialog needs to be open in order to get correct Hit Dice information.
 If the Short Rest windows is closed, the Hit Dice informatation may be wrong.

 3. The Beyond Link Server component which takes data from Chrome and turns it into uable files by the plugin is currently single client only.
 Since all the communication is done in bursts with the socket being closed in between this is acceptable for a few characters.
 With larger parties it is suggested to distribute the updating jobs between the players.

 4. Some of the current information may not be optimized for multi classing characters.

+## Troubleshooting

+If the link does not seem to work then look at the Beyond Link Server window.
+This not NOT the BepInEx console but, instead, is the window that starts automatically when TS is started (or was started manually).
+If there is or more entries being written to this file every 5 seconds or so, then the Chrome Extension is able to connect to the server and thus the problem is probably in your R2ModMan configuration (i.e. is a problem between the Beyond Link Server and the TS plugin).
+If the Beyond Link Server window is not getting any messages then the Chrome Extension is not able to connect to the server.

+### Looking At The Chrome Console

+If Chrome does not seem to be able to connect to the Beyond Link Server, one can try looking at the Chrome console to see if it has any clues.
+Press F12 to open Developer Tools and then select the Console tab.
+Check to see if there are any error messages.
+The most common error message is a message saying Chrome is unable to connect to 127.0.0.1:9100.
+If this is the case, try switching ports.

+### Switching Ports

+In order to switch ports, the port number need to be changed in 2 places (in the Chrome Extension and on the TS plugin).
+To do this:

+1. Stop TS.

+2. Stop the Chrome Extension.

+3. Edit the Chrome Extension injection.js file.
+Near the bottom is the websocket send command which includes the port number (normally 9100).
+Change this to the desired port.
+Save.

+4. Either remove and re-add the Chrome Extension or press the circular arrow button to reload the Chrome Extension.

+5. Reload any D&D Beyond page that may be open (if any).

+6. Edit the R2ModMan configuration for the Beyond Link via Chrome plugin.
+Change the port number to the same number set in step 3.
+Save.

+7. Start TS.

+### Windows Permissions

+If communication is still not established, try running the Beyond Link Server stand alone and As Administrator.
+This may cause a prompt to show up asking if you want to allow the communication.
+Allow the communication.
+The application should remember this setting so it is not necessary to do it each time.